 However, it has yet to be determined whether this means that the causal relationship between these two variables itself has changed or other factors caused the shift in the correlation.
 This paper shows that the causal relationship between FLPR and total fertility rate in the OECD countries remains negative on average when unobservable fertility determinants inherent to each country are taken into account and controlled by the country-specific fixed effects, but changes in the social environment surrounding married employed women.

 That is, enhancement in balancing work and family life, or increased work-family friendliness, from the 1980s onward have weakened this negative correlation through the following two mechanisms: 1) the interaction effect between female labor force participation rate and work-family friendliness on fertility rate, combined with an increase in the work-family friendliness, and 2) an increase in the indirect positive effect of female labor force participation rate that partially offsets - by way of association with work-family friendliness - the direct negative effect of female labor force participation rate.
-The paper also discusses the implications of these facts vis-a-vis Japan's policy measures to counter below-replacement fertility. - True Relationship Between Female Labor Force Participation and Total Fertility Rate: An Analysis of OECD Countries - Author Name YAMAGUCHI Kazuo (Visiting Fellow, RIETI / Professor of Sociology, University of Chicago)
+True Relationship Between Female Labor Force Participation and Total Fertility Rate: An Analysis of OECD Countries - Author Name YAMAGUCHI Kazuo (Visiting Fellow, RIETI / Professor of Sociology, University of Chicago)

 The impact of a reduced